Dhruvpatel1417/ETL-Challenge/README.md

 # ETL-Challenge Final Report

 Extract: Original Datasources from Kaggle, CSV and SQlite data formatted.
-Looked to use Spotify and Pitchfork data for joining into a a few different tables.
+Looked to use Spotify and Pitchfork data for joining into a  few different tables.

 Transform: had to create engine for pitchfork, store spotify data into DF with select columns.